machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

 The event methods will be called automatically at the appropriate time, so you don't have to call them manually.
 For example, code placed in the <Pydoc caption="on_failure()">machinable.Experiment.on_failure</Pydoc> event is automatically invoked if an exception occurs.

-Feel free to explore all available events in the [reference documentation](../../reference/); in most cases, placing your algorithms in the <Pydoc caption="on_execute()">machinable.Experiment.on_execute</Pydoc> method is the right choice.
+Feel free to explore all available events in the [reference documentation](../../reference/); in most cases, placing your algorithm in the <Pydoc caption="on_execute()">machinable.Experiment.on_execute</Pydoc> method is the right choice.

 ::: details Aside: How can I use existing code?